gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### addCollectionItems
-Add/Remove items for a collection.
+Add items to a collection